-During my web design days, I built some eCommerce websites on Zoey, the drag and drop platform that has become so much more since its debut in 2014.
+During my web design days, I built some eCommerce websites on Zoey, the drag and drop platform that has become so much more than that since its debut in 2014.

 The best way to find out if Zoey is right for your business is to request a walkthrough and live demo of the platform.
 One thing I quickly learned when working with clients using Zoey was that the company cares about the success of each business that uses its platform.

-If your eCommerce store is leaning into the B2B space, outgrowing Shopify, or needing a flexible solution with tons of apps and integrations, then check out Zoey.
-The platform supports both B2B and B2C eCommerce stores but heavily caters to B2B clients, making it the best eCommerce platform for wholesale.
+If your eCommerce store is leaning into the B2B (business to business) space, outgrowing Shopify, or needing a flexible solution with tons of apps and integrations, then check out Zoey.
+The platform supports both B2B and B2C (business to consumer) eCommerce stores but heavily caters to B2B clients, making it the best eCommerce platform for wholesale.

 Zoey eCommerce Review: Platform Features